 Figure 7.
 There is too much on this one figure and the legend explains too little.
 In the text, you talk about three regions in some places (AK, BC, CC. l.
 111-113) but there are 5 regions here.
 I could figure out that dotted lines mark 10 degree latitudes or longitude lines (but maybe that should be in the legend), but I was not sure what demarked the 5 regions.
 There was some mention of a 4th and 5th region (l.
 366-368) but I eventually realized I was not given enough information to understand the point of this figure or to follow much of the discussion.

-Understood; the 5 regions are in fact those detected by the GAM analysis and are not strictly at 10-degree intervals.
+Understood; the 5 regions are those detected by the GAM analysis and are not strictly at 10-degree intervals.
 Line 355+ now states: “The stratification consists of three regions bounded on their western border by a break at 130˚W; from south to north, these regions (labeled 1, 2 and 3 on Figure 7) are defined by latitudes 36˚N and 50˚N. They correspond generally to Monterey, CA and the northern tip of Vancouver Island, BC.
 Region 4 is the area between 130˚W and the ecosystem break at 145˚W (roughly Cordova, AK).
 Datapoints collected to the west of the ecosystem break are assigned to region 5.”

 Table 1. reference to 1996-current in the foot note seems incomplete; what is the terminal year?
 Good catch, ‘current’ has been replaced with ‘2018’